prrao87/neo4j-python-fastapi/README.md

-# Neo4j: Python and FastAPI
+# Neo4j: Python and FastAPI starter code

 This repo provides code to build a Neo4j graph via its [officially maintained Python client](https://github.com/neo4j/neo4j-python-driver), using either the sync or async database drivers.
 The async driver offers support for using Python's `asyncio` coroutine-based asynchronous, concurrent workflows, which can be beneficial in certain scenarios.
 Both sync and async code is provided in `src/ingest` as a starter template to bulk-ingest large amounts of data into Neo4j in batches, so as to be as efficient as possible.